Tes3awy/Send-Config-From-File-To-Devices/README.md

 This program is designed to send a set of Cisco commands to multiple network devices from text files.

+> This Python script was tested in a physical lab environment and on [IOS XE on CSR Latest AlwaysOn v17.3.1 Cisco DevNet Sandbox](https://devnetsandbox.cisco.com/RM/Diagram/Index/7b4d4209-a17c-4bc3-9b38-f15184e53a94?diagramType=Topology).

 ## Table of Contents

 1. [Installation](#installation)